rookiexiong7/rookiexiong7/README.md

 - 😄 Hi, I'm Zhixiong Zhang.
 - 🎓 I’m an incoming Ph.D. student at Shanghai Jiao Tong University, and I received my bachelor’s degree from the Harbin Institute of Technology in 2025.
 - 🔬 Currently, I’m a Research Intern at the Shanghai AI Laboratory, my research interests lie primarily in Multimodal Large Language Models and Computer Vision.
 - 💬 I'm always open to academic collaboration and enjoy working on creative and impactful projects.
-If you have any questions or topics you'd like to discuss, feel free to reach out to me at zhangzhixiong@pjlab.org.cn.
+If you have any questions or topics you'd like to discuss, feel free to reach out to me at zx.zhang@sjtu.edu.cn.